Accused thieves set off fireworks in Florida mall to steal expensive Rolex

 Originally, the incident was reported as a shots fired call.

 According to the Miami Herald, the fireworks went off outside of the store as a man tried on the Rolex.
 As the fireworks went off, customers and clerks took cover.
-That's when the customer got away with the expensive watch.
+That's when the accused thief got away with the expensive watch.

 The Herald reported the Rolex is described as model No. 1626 with a blue face.